 In order to understand the lack of choice, the first question to answer is what choices are we talking about?
 As it stands, consumers are able choose their operator, stake, product and channel.
 What’s left?

 These current choices are driven by the binary nature of betting.
-However, what if after placing their initial bet consumers could:

 The focus is on the last two – wagering is still rigid in its binary ‘bet placed, bet resolved’ nature.
 Additionally, customers are constrained in their ability to design or interact with the underlying product or its provider.

 In order to capture any sustainable value from introducing new choices, a new, systematic way of thinking about product innovation is required.

 Innovation in highly commoditised industries like wagering cannot be an isolated exercise, nor can it be expected that new innovation is non-replicable or perpetually sustainable.
 To truly differentiate from a product perspective in an industry with low barriers to entry, there needs to be a system of innovation.

 Winning companies that want to generate above market profit margins will invest in a system of innovation which allows for the release of new products and business models, which anticipate unmet customer needs.
 The perceived value proposition of the company then changes from price competitor to customer experience shaper.

 We believe sustainable innovation in wagering encompasses three key principles: